DDG (rapper): Career

 DDG was interested in music at a young age.
 He made music as a child in the studio where his father was an audio engineer.
-His early music included a diss track to Lil Yachty, which was called, "Big Boat".
+His early music included a diss track to Lil Yachty, which was called "Big Boat".
 DDG released two songs in 2016 entitled "Balenciagas" and "Free Parties", both produced by Zaytoven.
 He also teamed up with Famous Dex for a song entitled "Lettuce".
-The track was initially released on DDG's YouTube channel and had 500,000 views in 1 hour, causing WorldstarHipHop to contact DDG to allow them to exclusively release the video.
+The track was initially released on DDG's YouTube channel and had 500,000 views in one hour, causing WorldstarHipHop to contact DDG to allow them to exclusively release the video.
 On November 23, 2017, DDG released a single, "Givenchy", off his debut EP, Take Me Serious.
-"Givenchy" received over 25 million views on YouTube.
+It received over 25 million views on YouTube.
 Complex identified "Givenchy" as a song "Bout to Blow in 2018".
 On March 17, 2018, DDG released Take Me Serious.
-After the release of Lettuce, DDG was contacted by major record labels, and in June 2018 signed a record deal with Epic Records.
+After the release of "Lettuce", he was contacted by major record labels, and in June 2018 signed a record deal with Epic Records.

 On June 1, 2018, DDG released the single "Arguments", which was certified Gold by the RIAA on April 15, 2020.
-On March 22, 2019, DDG released his second EP, Sorry 4 the Hold Up.
-DDG released a music video for the song "Hold Up" from the EP, featuring Queen Naija, and it received over 15 million views on YouTube.
-On September 20, 2019, DDG released "Push", the first single off his debut album, Valedictorian.
+On March 22, 2019, he released his second EP, Sorry 4 the Hold Up.
+He released a music video for the song "Hold Up" from the EP, featuring Queen Naija, and it received over 15 million views on YouTube.
+On September 20, 2019, he released "Push", the first single off his debut album, Valedictorian.
 DDG released the album on November 1, 2019.

-On July 24, 2020, DDG released his single "Moonwalking in Calabasas", which later received two remixes, the first featuring Blueface and the second featuring YG.
+On July 24, 2020, he released his single "Moonwalking in Calabasas", which later received two remixes, the first featuring Blueface and the second featuring YG.
 It became DDG's first song to enter the Billboard Hot 100, peaking at number 82.
 The song was certified platinum on June 3, 2021.
 DDG and record producer OG Parker released the single "Money Long" featuring 42 Dugg on February 26, 2021.
 DDG released a collaborative mixtape with OG Parker, Die 4 Respect on March 19, 2021.
 It peaked at number 61 on the Billboard 200.
-On June 16, 2021, DDG was fan-voted on the tenth spot for the 2021 XXL Freshman List.
+On June 16, 2021, he was fan-voted to the tenth spot for the 2021 XXL Freshman List.